xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+Your love life will be happy and harmonious.